department-of-veterans-affairs/va.gov-vfs-teams/README.md

 * This repo contains public-facing work practices for teams working on the Veteran Tools Platform.

+* If you're on the DSVA team and looking for how to respond to requests from External Contractors, [go here](https://github.com/department-of-veterans-affairs/vets.gov-team/tree/master/Work%20Practices/Manage-External-Teams).

 <hr>

 **Definitions for terms used in this folder:**